daki3987/CSPB-3308-Group3-Project/PAGE_TESTING.md

 # Project Milestone 4: Web Page Design Specification

-This document outlines the structure and interactive behavior of the web pages for the *Taste Together* project.
-The interface consists of three connected pages: a map-based homepage, a pop-up window for regional recipe listings, and a recipe detail view.
+The homepage features an interactive world map with clickable pins representing different continents or cultural regions.
+Clicking a pin opens a secondary view showing region-specific facts.

 ---

 ## 1. Page Title: Home Page (`index.html`)

 ### Description
 The homepage displays an interactive world map with pins representing different regions or continents.
-Users can click a pin to open a pop-up window showing recipes from that region.
+Users can click a pin to open a pop-up window showing facts from that region.

 ### Interaction
 - Clicking a map pin opens `window.html?continent=Asia` (or similar) in a pop-up window or modal.